Conference 2025 Workshops

 Our workshops will run during independent time slots this year, so no sign up will be necessary when registering for the conference.
 Just show up!

-We will also be offering a number of experiential sessions in interdisciplinary companionship, including musical, art, and embodiment practices.
+We will also be offering a number of experiential sessions in interdisciplinary companionship, including musical, art, and embodiment practices, as well as a variety of affinity group gatherings.

 Grief often brings us to a crossroads, where loss reshapes our understanding of self, community, and the sacred.
 This session explores how grief can be an invitation to spiritual awakening, reorientation, and transformation.
 Through a culturally attuned and justice-centered lens, we will discuss ways to companion others in grief, honoring their unique experiences while helping them locate meaning, agency, and connection along their journey.
 Participants will engage in reflective practices that integrate spiritual care, embodied awareness, and ancestral wisdom to support those navigating loss.